cosmoosic/cc-star/README.md

 Special Thank You to all our Playtesters: Mélanie the shadowy but benevolent figure, Daphne our reliable AI member, JJYY, Gaby, Jorchime, and everybody else who helped improve the game.

-## Jam Submissions Comments

-Development Time
-7 days (for 4 persons)

-Native Language
-Various (not English)

-Opinion of Adventuron
-Adventuron is a really good tool for beginners as it is really good at catching errors.
-Love it!

-Prior Coding Experience
-Second Adventuron game.